 7 years of classical training (piano, oboe, and music theory) through the Tbilisi State Conservatoire

-23 years of practicing and playing the piano, along with receiving private instruction on the instrument
+23 years of practicing and playing the piano

 Silver Certificate from the 2019 International Keyboard Odyssiad Competition

-First lesson is always free, as a trial.
+First lesson is always free, as a trial, to see if I'm a good match as a teacher.
 Afterwards, the rates are:

 $45 for one hour lessons